HomeLatest NewsCyber SecurityPalo Alto Networks adds application protections for AWS solutions

 Policy control for G Suite Marketplace applications: Aperture can now apply policy control across Marketplace applications, protecting organizations from targeted phishing and malware attacks, or unwanted data sharing, through the Google G Suite Marketplace.

-SIEM integrations with new API and log forwarding capability: Customers can now configure Aperture to interface with syslog servers and API clients, allowing them to push event information to external syslog servers or access event information from the Aperture service via a REST API.
+SIEM integrations with new API and log forwarding capability: Customers can now configure Aperture to interface with syslog and API clients, allowing them to push event information to external syslog servers or access event information from the Aperture service via a REST API.

 Monitoring for suspicious user behavior: Aperture now supports the ability to alert administrators if suspicious activity is detected within SaaS applications.